canonical/github-runner-operator/src-docs/runner_metrics.py.md

 Extract metrics from runners.

-The metrics are extracted from the shared filesystem of given runners.
+The metrics are extracted from the shared filesystems of the runners.
 Orphan shared filesystems are cleaned up.

 If corrupt data is found, the metrics are not processed further and the filesystem is moved to a special quarantine directory, as this may indicate that a malicious runner is trying to manipulate the shared file system.